adlnet/xapi-profiles/xapi-profiles-spec.md

 ## Statement Templates

 A Statement Template describes one way statements following the profile may be structured.
-Which statement template applies is determined by the verb, object activity type, and attachment usage types in the statement.
-If the verb, object activity type, and all attachment usage type(s) are present and the profile version is used as a category context activity, the rules in the Statement Template MUST be followed.
-In a given profile, no statement template's determining values -- verb and so forth -- may be a subset of any other statement template's determining values.
-Additionally, we recommend picking one of the determining properties to use in all statement templates in a given profile, with different values in each, since this ensures each statement matches at most one statement template in a given profile.
+The verb, object activity type, attachment usage types, and context activity types listed are the determining properties.
+When authoring a statement to follow a template, a Learning Record Provider MUST include all the determining properties, as well as follow all rules in the template.
+Any statement including all the determining properties and using the profile version as a category context activity MUST follow the rules.
+In a profile, no Statement Template's determining properties may be a subset of any other Statement Template's determining properties.
+Additionally, we recommend picking one of the determining properties to use in all Statement Templates in a profile, with different values in each, since this ensures each statement matches at most one Statement Template in a given profile.
+A profile SHOULD ensure each statement following any of its Statement Templates will match at most one Statement Template.

 Name | Values
 ---- | ------
-`@id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the statement template `definition` | A language map of descriptions of the purpose and usage of the statement template `deprecated` | Optional.
+`@id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `deprecated` | Optional.
 A boolean.
 If true, this template is deprecated.
 `verb` | *Optional*.
 Verb IRI
 `objectActivityType` | *Optional*.
 Object activity type IRI